3 Basic Copywriting Rules Not To Be Broken

 If you haven’t created your customer avatar yet I encourage you to go here to learn how to create your customer avatar.

-Bottom line is, it can be overwhelming if you try to write to the masses.
+It can be overwhelming if you try to write to the masses.

-You’re able to establish rapport because you can connect with that one person through your writing.
+As a result, you’re able to establish rapport because you can connect with that one person through your writing.

 Does this sound like something you could do?

 I remember when I used to sell Kirby vacuums door to door.